thirdweb-dev/python-sdk/README.md

 ### Working With Contracts

 Once you instantiate the SDK, you can use it to access your thirdweb contracts.
-You can use the SDK's contract getter functions like `get_token`, `get_edition`, and `get_nft_collection` to get the respective SDK contract instances.
+You can use the SDK's contract getter functions like `get_token`, `get_edition`, `get_nft_collection`, and `get_marketplace` to get the respective SDK contract instances.
 To use an NFT Collection contract for example, you can do the following.

 ```python
 # Add this import at the top of your file